Strobesstrobes

 Where do business logic flaws fit in OWASP?

-They are covered by the Business Logic Testing category (WSTG-BUSL) in the OWASP Web Security Testing Guide and overlap heavily with A01:2021 Broken Access Control in the OWASP Top 10 when the abuse crosses authorization boundaries.
-The 2021 list also introduced A04 Insecure Design, which captures many logic weaknesses.
+They are covered by the Business Logic Testing category (WSTG-BUSL) in the OWASP Web Security Testing Guide and overlap heavily with A01:2021 Broken Access Control when the abuse crosses authorization boundaries.
+The 2021 list's A04 Insecure Design also captures many logic weaknesses by design.

 How do you test for race conditions in payment flows?